PERSUASION: THE EVOCATION OF A LOST ROMANCE

 Jane Austen who turned seven that year, remembered Leonora in her blue hat.
 She bristled at the unjust treatment of her aunt, asking, is that not shameful?
 That she should be so poor?
 It is indeed, with such wealthy connexions as the Family have.[xix]

 Wal Walker, November 2017.

-[i] Daily Advertiser, 31 December 1750, Ian Maxted, Exeter Working Papers in Book History, online.
+[i] Daily Advertiser, 31 December 1750, quoted by Ian Maxted, Exeter Working Papers in Book History, online.

 [ii] Known as the Statute of Anne, the Copyright Act was an Act for the Encouragement of Learning, by vesting the Copies of printed Books in the Authors or purchasers of such Copies, during the Times therein mentioned.